KM-RoBoTa/KMR_dxl/docs/markdown_sources/setup.md

 from the build folder.
 This will generate a "index.html" file in "docs/generated_docs/html".

 ## Include in a project
-It is very straightforward to include this library in a project. \n All the headers are located in "KMR_dxl/include", and, as already mentioned, the static libraries in "KMR_dxl/build".
+It is very straightforward to include this library in a project. <br /> All the headers are located in "KMR_dxl/include", and, as already mentioned, the static libraries in "KMR_dxl/build".

 In the root CMakeLists.txt of the project, add: